Click on contents option to jump down to relevant section, or scroll down for whole document.

 22.2.
 Doctoral Degree

-During the semester in which a student expects to receive a degree, and prior to the deadline listed in the Directory of Classes, application for the degree must be made at the Office of the Registrar, Graduation Section.
+During the semester in which a student expects to receive a degree, and prior to the deadline listed in the Directory of Classes, the student must apply to graduate.
+Details can be found here.
 At this time the student will be given instructions on conditions that must be fulfilled to be officially awarded a graduate degree.
-If it becomes obvious that the student will not complete the requirements by the end of the semester, the Registrar should be notified as soon as possible.
-A student who does not complete the requirements in a given semester must reapply within the appropriate period of the following semester or the semester in which he or she plans to graduate.
+If it becomes obvious that the student will not complete the requirements by the end of the semester, the Physics Graduate Affairs Office should be notified as soon as possible.
+A student who does not complete the requirements in a given semester must reapply within the appropriate period of the following semester or the semester in which they plan to graduate.

 If the student has not been enrolled for the two previous terms, readmission is required before registration.
-Also, if a student is receiving a non-terminal M.S. degree then he or she must apply for readmission to continue their studies.
+Also, if a student is receiving a non-terminal M.S. degree then they must apply for readmission to continue their studies.

 At least four weeks before graduation, cap and gown, and hood for the Ph.D. should be rented from the Bookstore.